SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/file/avro.md

 #### Schema Evolution

 When reading Avro, the `Avro Schema` option can be set to a newer evolved schema which is compatible but different from the schema written to storage.
-The resulting Dataframe will follow the newer, evolved schema.
-For example, if we set an evolved schema containing one additional column with a default value, the resulting Dataframe will contain the new column too.
+The resulting DataFrame will follow the newer, evolved schema.
+For example, if we set an evolved schema containing one additional column with a default value, the resulting DataFrame will contain the new column too.

 #### Ignoring the File Extension